Slip and Fall Attorney

 Can I sue a landlord for a slip and fall accident?

 Landlords may be held liable for slip and fall accidents that occur in common areas they are responsible for maintaining, such as stairways, hallways, parking lots, and sidewalks.
 The specific responsibilities depend on the lease agreement and applicable state and local laws.
+If the accident occurred inside your rented unit, liability depends on whether the hazard was caused by a structural defect or code violation that the landlord had a duty to repair.

 What if I fell on a city sidewalk?